Forests For Indy

 Why Does Indianapolis Need Forest Preservation?

 Urban forests are vulnerable.
-As more people choose to live in Indianapolis, the more green space we’ll need — but the less we are likely to have — unless we create a plan for forest preservation.
-Planting trees is an important component of building our urban forest, but cannot keep pace with current tree loss.
+The more people choose to live in Indianapolis, the more green space is required — but the less we are likely to have — unless we create a plan for forest preservation.
+Planting trees is an important component of building our urban forest, but we currently cannot keep pace with ongoing tree loss.

 Marion County’s current tree canopy is 33%, averaged across townships.
-Experts recommend a 40% to 60% tree canopy for cities located within this climate zone, with the goal of reducing urban heat island temperatures and reducing stormwater runoff.
-To achieve just 40%, we would need–today–to plant 2.4 million trees, each with a 20-foot canopy: an impractical, costly feat.
+Experts recommend a 40% to 60% tree canopy for cities located within central Indiana’s zone.
+This level of canopy protection reduces the urban heat island effect of higher temperatures and reduces storm water runoff.
+To achieve just 40% canopy, we would need to plant 2.4 million trees today, each with a 20-foot canopy.
+Clearly, that’s an impractical, costly feat.

-To keep Indianapolis vibrant, green and livable, we need to conserve much of the forest that remains in Marion County.
-This 6/4/18 Indy Star front-page news story explains why.
+To keep Indianapolis vibrant, green, and livable, we need to conserve much of the tree canopy that remains in Marion County.
+Read this 6/4/18 Indy Star front-page story to find out why.

-Developing coordinated healthy tree canopy programs across various land ownerships can help sustain desired tree cover levels and better manage cover change.
-(David J. Nowak, U.S. Forest Service senior scientist, quoted in “U.S. Cities are Losing 4 Million Trees Per Year,” 2/9/12, CityLab.com).
+Developing coordinated healthy tree canopy programs across various land ownerships can help sustain desired tree cover levels and better manage the increasing negative effects of a heating climate. (see David J. Nowak, U.S. Forest Service senior scientist, quoted in “U.S. Cities are Losing 4 Million Trees Per Year,” 2/9/12, CityLab.com).

-The solution is growing in our city’s backyard: forests worthy of preservation.
+The solution is already growing in our city’s backyard: let’s protect our urban forests.

 - Assess forest quality based on remote sensing and on-ground evaluation.